Abhimanyu Mishra: Career

 In April 2021, Mishra tied for first place at the Vezérképző GM tournament in Budapest, Hungary, with a score of 7/9 and performance rating of 2603, earning his first GM norm.
 In May 2021, Mishra won the First Saturday GM tournament in Budapest, Hungary, with a score of 8.0/9 and performance rating of 2739, earning his second GM norm with a round to spare.
 In June 2021, Mishra won the Vezérképző GM Mix tournament in Budapest, Hungary, with a score of 7.0/9 and a performance rating of 2619; earning his third GM norm and making him the youngest Grandmaster in chess history, breaking the record previously held by GM Sergey Karjakin.

 Mishra received congratulations from many players, including former record holder Karjakin and Magnus Carlsen.
 A New York Times article cited concerns about the methods used to achieve the feat.
 They alleged that the GM qualification structure encourages "norm" tournaments that narrowly qualify as prestigious enough to count as a GM norm, but no tougher, to make a strong performance from the candidate easier to achieve.
 They noted that the average rating of Mishra's opponents was noticeably lower in Hungary than in Charlotte.
 Ian Nepomniachtchi suggested that some changes could be made to the qualification process.
 In 2022 FIDE updated the rules regarding titled norms, imposing that at least one norm be obtained at a Swiss tournament with at least 40 participants of an average rating of 2000 and above.

 Mishra played in the 2021 Chess World Cup, losing 1½-½ to Baadur Jobava in the first round.

 Mishra won the St. Louis 2022 Spring Chess Classic B with a score of 7/9 and a tournament performance rating of 2739.

 Mishra placed second in the 2023 TePe Sigeman & Co with a score of 4.5/7 and a tournament performance rating of 2742.

 Mishra won the 2023 U.S. Junior Championship with a score of 6.0/9, qualifying him to play in the US Championship.
 In the US Championship he tied for second place with a score of 6.5/11.
 At the 2023 FIDE Grand Swiss he scored 5.5/11.

 In September 2025, sixteen-year-old Mishra beat World Champion Gukesh Dommaraju in round five of the 2025 FIDE Grand Swiss, becoming the youngest player ever to defeat a reigning champion in a game of classical chess.
-Mishra scored 7/11 in tournament going undefeated and finishing tied third place.
-He played against the highest average rating amongst all players and had a tournament performance rating of 2828, gaining 32 points in the process.
+Mishra scored 7/11 in tournament going undefeated and finishing fifth.
+He played against the highest average rating amongst all players and had a tournament performance rating of 2828, gaining 32 rating points in the process.